andyw8/andyw8.github.io/_posts/2020-03-14-tdd-rails-helper.markdown

 Run your tests suite to ensure everything is still passing.

-Next, we create a 'clean slate' `rails_helper`.
+Next, we create a 'clean slate' `rails_helper.rb`.
 An easy to do this is by re-running the rspec-rails generator, i.e. `rails generate rspec:install`.

 Now, find a relatively basic test in your test suite.
 It's usually easier to start with focused unit tests rather than integration tests, since they typically have more dependencies.